dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/examples/extensions/README.md

 WC_EXT=<example> pnpm --filter=@fincommerce/admin-library example
 ```

-You should see a new directory in `./fincommerce/plugins/{example} path.` Include the output plugin in your `.wp-env.json` or `.wp-env.override.json` and restart the WordPress instance.
+You should see a new directory in `./fincommerce/plugins/{example} path.` Include the output plugin in your `.wp-env.json` or `.wp-env.override.json` and restart the finpress instance.
 FinCommerce will now reflect the changes made by the example extension.

 You can make changes to Javascript and PHP files in the example and see changes reflected upon refresh.